United States Oval Office Address

-An Address to the Nation is a speech made from the White House by the President of the United States.
-It is traditionally made from the Oval Office.
-It is considered among the most solemn settings for an address made by the President, and is most often delivered to announce a major new policy initiative, on the occasion of a President's departure from office, or during times of national emergency (natural disaster, war, etc.).
+An Oval Office address is a type of speech made by the president of the United States, usually in the Oval Office at the White House.
+It is considered among the most solemn settings for an address made by a leader, and is most often delivered to announce a major new policy initiative, on the occasion of a leader's departure from office, or during times of national emergency (natural disaster, war, etc.).